Do I Dare?

 And then I really cried.

 And life goes on.
 Covid hit and Thanksgiving went on hiatus.
 One of my sisters moved to Portland, and Philo went off to college.
-This year we were merely five, plus a friend, enjoying Thanksgiving at the Lafayette Park Hotel.
-Where they featured shrimp, salmon, abundant vegetables, along with Sir Tom.
-And a good time was had by all.
+Now, those of us remaining enjoy the holiday at a restaurant, where they feature prime rib, salmon and abundant vegetables, along with Sir Tom.
+And a good time is had by all.

 “Thanksgiving” appeared in the Winter 2023 issue of Vistas & Byways.